n3h3m/tissuebox/pypi.rst

 -  Highly readable with concise schema definition.
 -  Highly extensible with ability to insert your own custom methods without complicated class inheritance.
+-  Ability to provide all the error messages upfront upon validation.